seleniumbase/SeleniumBase/README.md

 class MyTestClass(BaseCase):
 ```

-To understand the full scope of the test framework, we have to take a peek inside.
-From the top-level folder that contained the requirements.pip and setup.py files, there are two other major folders: "grid" and "test_framework".
-The Selenium "Grid" is what maintains the remote machines running selenium tests for "selenium.hubteam.com/jenkins".
-Machines can be spun up through Amazon EC2, and each one is capable of running 5 simultaneous browser tests.
-The other major folder, "test_framework", is what contains everything else.
-The "test_framework" folder contains all the major components such as "Core", "Fixtures", and "Plugins".
-For all intensive purposes, those sections are all equally important.
-They contain all the code and libraries that make our test framework useful (because otherwise we'd be writing tests using raw selenium calls without any special add-ons or support).

 ####  Checking Email:
-So let's say you have a test that sends an email, and now you want to check that the email was received:
+Let's say you have a test that sends an email, and now you want to check that the email was received:

 ```python
 from test_framework.fixtures.email_manager import EmailManager, EmailException